immasei/python-socket-smtp-server/README.md

 ### Multi-process server

-\* This section is related to the bonus task.

 If the server can handle multiple connections from clients simultaneously, it needs to spawn multiple child processes to handle each client connection.

 1. `fork` implementation by `os.fork()`